CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.3.2 Webserver.txt

 ### 2 3 Distributed Denial of Service (DDoS)

-Due to DDoS attacks, a web server can partially or completely fail.
+DDoS attacks can partially or completely disable a web server.
 For users, the web site is then only very slow or no longer available.
 For many institutions, such a failure is quickly critical to business, eg. B. for an online store.
 In addition to DDoS, other types of denial-of-service attacks can affect the availability of a website specifically for individual users by, for example, blocking individual accounts from incorrect logins.
 An attacker could z.
 For example, a user account lock could be triggered by invalid login attempts.

 ### 2 4 Loss of confidential data

 Many web servers still use outdated cryptographic techniques, such as RC4 or SSL.
-Inadequate authentication or inappropriate encryption can lead to attackers being able to read or change the communication between the clients and the servers or between the servers.
+Inadequate authentication or inappropriate encryption can lead to an attacker being able to read or change the communication between the clients and the servers or between the servers.

 ### 2 5 Violation of laws or regulations